CIDARLAB/Cello-v2/README.md

 [![Build Status](https://travis-ci.org/CIDARLAB/Cello-v2.svg?branch=develop)](https://travis-ci.org/CIDARLAB/Cello-v2)

+# Introduction

+This is the repository for Cello v2, the successor of the Cello genetic circuit design software.
+This repository hosts the core of Cello v2, a command line tool that implements the circuit design routines.
+If you are looking for the web application, it is hosted at [CIDARLAB/Cello-v2-webapp][github-webapp].

 # Installation

 ## Options

-You have a few options to utilize Cello:
+You have a few options to install Cello:

 1. Get the Docker image from Docker hub and run it.
 2. Install the runtime dependencies, download a JAR file from the releases page of this repository, run the JAR file.